Q (Philippine TV network)

-Q (formerly QTV and stylized as Qtv, standing for Quality Television) was a television network in the Philippines run by GMA Network Inc. through Citynet Network Marketing and Productions, Inc. The network primarily aired lifestyle and entertainment programs particularly aimed towards women.
+Q (formerly and sometimes called QTV) was a television network in the Philippines run by GMA Network Inc. through Citynet Network Marketing and Productions, Inc. The network primarily aired lifestyle and entertainment programs particularly aimed towards women.
 Its flagship station was DZOE-TV, which GMA ran as part of a lease with its owner, ZOE Broadcasting Network (who also aired programming on Q's schedule as part of the agreement, which also granted it access to technical resources from GMA).

 On February 20, 2011, Q was discontinued in preparation for the launch of a new secondary network, GMA News TV, which later rebranded to GTV on February 22, 2021.

 History

-Q launched on November 11, 2005, as QTV ("Quality Television"), a network primarily targeting women with a mix of local and international lifestyle and entertainment programming.
+Q launched on November 11, 2005 as QTV (standing for Quality TeleVision), a network primarily targeting women with a mix of local and international lifestyle and entertainment programming.
 Its main Metro Manila stations were DZOE-TV (leased by GMA from ZOE Broadcasting Network) and the GMA-owned DWDB-TV (a UHF translator previously operating as Citynet 27).
 On March 18, 2007, QTV rebranded itself simply as "Q".